-As of December 31, 2020, Interbank maintains fourteen cross-currency swaps for a total of US\$441,000,000 (equivalent to approximately S/1,596,861,000), which were designated as cash flow hedges (fourteen cross-currency swaps for US\$441,000 equivalent to approximately S/1,461,474,000 as of December 31, 2019); see Note 10(b).
+As of December 31, 2021 and 2020, Interbank maintains fourteen cross-currency swaps for a total of US\$441,000,000 (equivalent to approximately S/1,758,267,000 and S/1,596,861,000, respectively), see Note 10(b).
 Through these operations, part of the issued amount by these bonds was economically converted into Soles at a fixed rate of 4.88 percent.

-As of December 31, 2020, Management does not intend to redeem these bonds before their maturity date; said situation may change in the future, depending on market conditions.
+As of December 31, 2021, Management does not intend to redeem these bonds before their maturity date; said situation may change in the future, depending on market conditions.

-(h) Starting in March 2024, the applicable interest rate will be a floating rate of 3-month Libor plus 576 basis points payable quarterly.
+(i) Starting in March 2024, the applicable interest rate will be a floating rate of 3-month LIBOR plus 576 basis points payable quarterly.
 Starting on that date and on any interest payment date, Interbank can redeem all the notes without penalties.